muditha-mba/shopify.lk/client/README.md

 8. A logged in user can view their profile.
 9. A logged in user can checkout using stripe checkout.

+# Future improvements

-# Functionalities Like view ordered products, view order status, cancel order, edit user profile and admin panel should be implemented to complete this project.
+Functionalities Like view ordered products, view order status, cancel order, edit user profile and admin panel should be implemented to complete this project.

+# Dependencies

+In order to run this app Node.js should be installed in the computer. use this link to install node (LTS version) => https://nodejs.org/en/

 # How to run the App.

-Before anything past the .env file sent via email inside the api folder Then before starting the react App Navigate to the api folder using the Terminal and type the following command to install npm packages for the api => npm install
+Before anything past the .env file sent via email inside the api folder (file name should be exactly '.env') Then before starting the react App Navigate to the api folder using the Terminal and type the following command to install npm packages for the api => npm install

 After all the packages are installed successfuly in the api folder, type the following command to start the server => npm start